cloudmesh/cloudmesh-cloud/documentation/source/mongo.md

 ```bash
 $ cms admin mongo create
 ```

-Second, you need to start it with
+Second, you need to start it with below command (for windows platform, open a new command prompt)

 ```bash
 $ cms admin mongo start